Abhishek639763/Collage_Admission_Management/README.md

 - CSV and PDF exports are implemented (PDF via Apache PDFBox).

 ---
+## Add Example Console Output
+A small block showing what the menu looks like when the program runs (like:

+=== College Admission Management System ===
+1. Register Student
+2. Add Course (Admin)
+3. Apply for Course
+4. Run Allocation
+5. Export Results (CSV/PDF)
+6. Exit

 If you'd like a GUI (Swing/JavaFX) or a web UI (Spring Boot + Thymeleaf or React), tell me and I will extend the project to include that and provide deployment notes for a server (Tomcat or Spring Boot standalone jar).